mijak99/Notion2Logseq/README.md

 - Also creates a page containing a summary, called **Notion Export <YYYYMMDD HHMMSS>**
   - Includes warning for links to notion pages that where not included in the export

-## How to use

-- Export from notion.
-To keep assets and filenames unique, use subdirectories for pages when exporting
-- Run `python main.py path/to/your/notion-export.zip`
-  - This will create a `output2logseq` folder where files will be extracted and processed.
-- Then copy/move the 'pages' and 'assets' folders into your logseq graph root folder

 # Do you like it?
 - https://www.patreon.com/mijak/shop/show-your-appreciation-100543